khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 have a superior intelligence and perception and a good sense of judgment.
-[They believed that] if fate had allowed them to make use of these talents, they would have had immense possibilities, they would have known how to direct powerful kingdoms and their merit would have appeared superior to that of other men.
-If they had had a fortune they would have been very good at spending it.
+[They believed that] if fate had allowed them to make use of these talents, they would have had immense possibilities, they would have known how to direct powerful kingdoms, and their merit would have appeared superior to that of other men.
+If they had a fortune, they would have been very good at spending it.
 And this is the angle by which vanity has taken possession of them and pride has penetrated their souls.

 268. Here one might make curious digressions and [point out] certain paradoxes.
 It is a fact that no virtue except that of intelligence and